CrazyAmphibian/Electrum/readme.md

 locate `files/temple_altar_alchemymaterialreward.lua` and add a value to `_STDSPELLPOOL` or `_SPECIALREWARDSPELLPOOL`. if you wish to override a material's reward, you will have to modify the material's value in `_REWARDPOOL`, which associates a material name with spell list.

 ### how do i disallow materials from being used by the mod?
 apply the `[electrum_ignored]` tag to your material. this will stop it from showing up in automatic material quest generation, transmutation bolt, and material quest reward chests.
+Box2D materials are also ignored as well. the `[catastrophic]` tag added from graham's things similarly will also result in a material being ignored